clhenrick/portfolio/_posts/blog/2015-11-15-using-the-js-modular-pattern.md

----
+JavaScript---
-title: Using the Module Pattern in Javascript Programming
+title: Using the Module Pattern in JavaScript Programming
 layout: page
 date: 2015-11-15
-teaser: "The benefits of using the revealing module pattern in Javascript."
+teaser: "The benefits of using the revealing module pattern in JavaScript."
 header: no
 comments: true
 tags: